e4drcf/ewizardjs-docs/docs/documentation/structure.md

 ```

-In the example above `vanilaCookie` slide and chapter `other` marked as  disabled, and will be skiped by engine while viewng the presentation.
+In the example above `vanilaCookie` slide and chapter `other` marked as  disabled, and will be skipped by engine while viewing the presentation.

-Disabling the chapters or slides can be useful if you are going remove them temporary from the presentation flow whithout modifying the acualt order of slides demonstration.
-In this case you can easly recover them in future, by removing `!` symbol.
+Disabling the chapters or slides can be useful if you are going remove them temporary from the presentation flow without modifying the actual order of slides demonstration.
+In this case you can easily recover them in future, by removing `!` symbol.